moeenn/knowledgebase/technologies/Nginx.md

 ##### Applying changes

-Any time we modify the nginx config files we can verify the the configs are correct by running the following command.
+Any time we modify the `nginx` config files we can verify the the configs are correct by running the following command.

 ```bash
 $ sudo nginx -t
 ```

-If everything is ok, we can restart the nginx systemd service.
+If everything is correct, we can restart the `nginx` `systemd` service.

 ```bash
 $ sudo systemctl restart nginx